yast/yast-installation/doc/control-file.md

 > the `<partitioning>` section.
 That new format is currently documented [in this
 > file](https://github.com/yast/yast-storage-ng/blob/master/doc/old_and_new_proposal.md).

-*proposal_settings_editable* (boolean, default _true_) specifies if the user should be able to change the configuration of the storage proposal in the
-installer: What filesystem to use for the root partition, if there should be a separate /home partition, if LVM or encryption should be used.
-For some products this is not desired.

 *expert_partitioner_warning* (boolean, default _false_) specifies if there should be an extra warning pop-up dialog when the user enters the expert partitioner dialog during installation, for example because the product has